tsoonjin/fyp/doc/robosub_survey/robosub2016.md

  - online random forest
  - short term and long term memory stores to process target appearace memories
  - include top-down bias such as altering color channel for better detection of red object
+ - using MRF for object segmentation or image restoration
+ - one shot learning or zero shot learning